 Additionally, we know that there are resources offered students should access easily throughout the duration of their undergraduate career.
 Encourage your student to become familiar with resources such as Academic Advising, Career Counseling and the Career Development Center (CDC).
 Students are encouraged to visit the University Tutorial Center (UTC) early every semester to sign-up for study groups, supplemental instruction or access resources such as tips for note- and test- taking, study skills, stress management, writing papers and more.

 Parents are encouraged to explore the Student Services FAQ; a 24/7 self-service knowledgebase to help answer many common questions related to your student(s).
-For additional questions or concerns please feel free to call our Parents’ HelpLine (919) 515.2441 or email us at firstname.lastname@example.org.
+As well, parents can find suggested resources and reading materials via our Counseling Center that provide insight and support to supporting your student as they navigate this new journey.
+For additional questions or concerns please feel free to call our Parents’ HelpLine (919) 515.2441 or email us at email@example.com.